thtauhid/mail-bridge/README.md

 const mailBridge = new MailBridge({
   // First, you need to provide the configuration for the email providers.
   // You can provide the configuration for single or multiple providers.
+  // Use environment variables or .env file to store sensitive information.
   config: {
     RESEND: {
       API_KEY: "1234",